av1-community-contributors/codec-wiki/docs/terms-of-use.md

 # Terms of Use

-These terms & conditions outline the rules & regulations for the use of the AV1 Community Wiki Website as a visitor, contributor, or any other party who falls under the jurisdiction of these terms.
+These terms & conditions outline the rules & regulations for the use of the Codec Wiki Website as a visitor, contributor, or any other party who falls under the jurisdiction of these terms.

 By accessing this website we assume you accept these terms & conditions.
 Do not continue to use the site if you do not agree to all of the terms & conditions stated on this page.